Entrustment Tuition

 #2 Financial Gratitude

-While no legal obligation will be placed on anyone to repay Sattler College for tuition, we pray Entrustment Commitments will be honored according to means, for God loveth a cheerful giver (2 Cor 9:7).
+While no legal obligation is placed on Entrusted students to pay Sattler College for tuition, we pray Entrustment Commitments will be honored according to means, for “God loveth a cheerful giver” (2 Cor 9:7).
 Whether in a traditional career or life of explicit service in missions, family, or the church, we expect each and every one of our students to live a life of generosity in service to Christ.

-…Freely you have received, freely give. -Matthew 10:8
+“…Freely you have received, freely give.” – Matthew 10:8

 Entrustment involves placing trust or confidence in someone by assigning them responsibility, with the expectation that they will handle it with care and integrity.